 The township plans to open its Office of Emergency Management command center at the police station at 2 a.m. tomorrow.
 All emergency responses in the township will be coordinated by township OEM personnel.

 The township’s four career firefighters have been ordered to report for duty at 6 a.m. tomorrow to help bolster the ranks of the township’s three volunteer fire companies.

 Volunteers for the Slackwood, Lawrence Road and Lawrenceville fire companies, meanwhile, will report to their respective firehouses beginning at 9 o’clock tonight.
 Volunteers were instructed to bring sleeping bags, blow-up mattresses and multiple changes of clothes with them, and plan to remain on duty for as long as 24 hours.

-On Friday, after Mayor Greg Puliti declared a municipal state of emergency for Lawrence Township, the chiefs of the three fire companies said they were doing their best to muster up as many volunteer firefighters as possible who could respond to emergencies in town.
+On Friday, after Mayor Greg Puliti declared a municipal state of emergency for Lawrence Township, who could respond to emergencies in town.
 The difficulty, they noted, is that many township volunteer firefighters work full-time in emergency response or law enforcement positions in other municipalities and, under the terms of their employment, will be committed to those full-time jobs during the storm.

 The volunteer firefighters will have two boat teams – made up of personnel with special training in water rescue – available to respond to emergencies in flood areas.

 Officials said all emergency calls during the storm will be triaged, with priority given to those where lives are in danger.

 At no time during the storm, they said, will firefighters’ lives be risked to pump water from flooded basements.
 In cases where rising water threatens a home’s utilities, they will turn off the electric and natural gas supplies to make the scene safe.